Rami-Sabbagh/node-interception/README.md

 > You can uninstall it later using `/uninstall` instead.

 You'll need to **restart** for the driver installation to be complete.

-## Documentation

-The API documentation is generated using [TypeDoc](https://typedoc.org/) and available on [GitHub Pages][Documentation].

-## Community

-A small [discord] server has been created in the hope of finding a community, so please don't hesitate to join it!

-You can ask for help there using the library, share your work, and provide suggestions on what improvements can be done :)

 ## License